MicrosoftDocs/dynamics-365-supply-chain-insights/articles/supply-chain-map.md

 ## Map views

-The drop down menu in the top right of the supply chain map can display various types of latent risk overlaid on the map.
+The dropdown menu on the top right of the supply chain map can display various types of latent risk overlaid on the map.
 Initially the view is set to a **Default** state where no latent risks are overlaid.

 The following latent weather risks can be viewed on the map page: